\beta-Ga2O3-Based Heterojunctions: Exploring Growth Orientations and Alloying on Electronic Properties: Results and discussion

-The experimental I-V measurements provided in Ref.~\cite{p_sundaram_-alxga1x2o3ga2o3_2022,mudiyanselage_ultrawide_2023} were used to validate our simulations.
-In particular, we want to assess how accurately device simulations based on band offsets and dielectric constants from first principles can match published experimental I-V data.
+The experimental I--V measurements provided in Ref.~\cite{p_sundaram_-alxga1x2o3ga2o3_2022,mudiyanselage_ultrawide_2023} were used to validate our simulations.
+In particular, we want to assess how accurately device simulations based on band offsets and dielectric constants from first principles can match published experimental I--V data.
 Values of the band offset and electron affinity (3.60 eV) for 21\% Al content are obtained by interpolation of the first principles results shown in Table S2.
-These values are used in the device simulations to generate I-V characteristics for comparison against the experimental results reported by Mudiyanselage.\emph{et al.}\cite{mudiyanselage_ultrawide_2023}.
+These values are used in the device simulations to generate I--V characteristics for comparison against the experimental results reported by Mudiyanselage \emph{et al.}\cite{mudiyanselage_ultrawide_2023}.
 The simulation is performed for an ideal Pt/\ch{(Al_{0.21}Ga_{0.79})_2O_3}/\ch{Ga2O3} structure, in absence of any defect profiles.
-The thickness of the \ch{(Al_{0.21}Ga_{0.79})_2O_3} layer is set to of 200 nm the interface oriented in the (010) direction.
-Additional simulation parameters are listed in table SI.
-The simulated I-V together with the experimental I-V are plotted in Fig.~\ref{fig:K_fig3}.
+The thickness of the \ch{(Al_{0.21}Ga_{0.79})_2O_3} layer is set to 200 nm for the interface oriented in the (010) direction.
+Additional simulation parameters are listed in table S1.
+The simulated I--V together with the experimental I--V are plotted in Fig.~\ref{fig:K_fig3}.

 The trend is well reproduced, with discrepancies in the current magnitude.
-At low positive bias the experimental curve deviates from the simulated characteristic, likely due to presence of defects at the \ch{(Al_{0.21}Ga_{0.79})_2O_3}/\ch{Ga2O3} interface which are not accounted for in our simulations.
+At low positive bias, the experimental curve deviates from the simulated characteristic, likely due to the presence of defects at the \ch{(Al_{0.21}Ga_{0.79})_2O_3}/\ch{Ga2O3} interface, which are not accounted for in our simulations.
 Interface defects are known to induce higher current through Schockley-Read-Hall carrier generation/recombination mechanisms.

 The experimental forward current does not present a sharp transition from the diffusion to the tunnelling regime, possibly indicating a heterojunction potential less abrupt than the simulated one, or a surface potential pinning effect due to the presence of interface states at the \ch{Ga2O3}/\ch{(Al_{0.21}Ga_{0.79})_2O_3} interface.
-The discrepancy between the experimental and simulated I-V in negative bias region is likely caused by defects in the bulk of the \ch{(Al_{0.21}Ga_{0.79})_2O_3} layer.
+The discrepancy between the experimental and simulated I--V in negative bias region is likely caused by defects in the bulk of the \ch{(Al_{0.21}Ga_{0.79})_2O_3} layer.